Learn Cypress Automation

 8. cypress.json is a cypress configuration file.
 Set the correct baseURL inside the configuration file and/or create multiple configuration files as per the environment.
 You can also use the environment variable to execute tests as per the required environment.

-Tips and Tricks for an efficient Cypress Automation Testing
+Tips for Efficient Cypress Automation Testing

 1. Use cypress.json file to configure baseUrl, browser type, etc.